-Before we get to the recipe for Irish Tea Cake, I want to be clear: it’s not the same thing as making Irish Soda Bread then adding a handful of raisins.
+Irish Tea Cake is not the same thing as making Irish Soda Bread then adding a handful of raisins.
 I have to say this because there are some purists out there who have conniption fits about Irish Soda Bread recipes involving more than four ingredients.

 They’re not altogether wrong, mind you.
 Traditional Irish Soda Bread uses only flour, salt, baking soda, and buttermilk.
 That’s it.
 No sugar, no butter, and certainly no raisins.
 As explained by the Society for the Preservation of Irish Soda Bread (yes, there is such a thing), anything else is “tea cake.”